chirun-ncl/chirun/README.md

 If your notes are not compiling at all, the first thing to do is to take a look at which LaTeX packages you are using.
 Try removing one or more, simplifying your notes, until things start working.
 Complex packages that use PDF special commands are a common problem.

 If your notes compile, but the output is broken, you should check indiviual mathematical equations in your notes.
-Chirun Builder renders mathematics on the web with MathJax, and not all features available in LaTeX work in MathJax out of the box.
+Chirun renders mathematics on the web with MathJax, and not all features available in LaTeX work in MathJax out of the box.

-In short you should start with short, simple LaTeX documents and slowly build up complexity once they are converting through Chirun Builder cleanly!
+In short you should start with short, simple LaTeX documents and slowly build up complexity once they are converting through Chirun cleanly!

 ### Help!
 I get the error "AttributeError: module 'yaml' has no attribute 'CLoader'"